 The message I took from “The Bucket List” - and why it's been playing on my mind for the last few days, I think - is that meeting someone who helps us see ourselves, our lives and the world differently is a true gift.

 This has made me realise how much I owe to all the people in my life who have given me the gift of different perspectives and new ideas, whose wisdom helps me to continue to learn and grow.

-Mind you, it would be even better if one or two of them had a private jet and the funds to take me on an international jolly...🤣
+Mind you, it would be even better if one or two of them had a private jet and the funds (and the inclination!) to take me on an international jolly...🤣